han-xudong/metaball/docs/assembly.md

 The controller board is [LicheeRV Nano](https://wiki.sipeed.com/hardware/en/lichee/RV_Nano/1_intro.html), a mini-sized development board equipped with the SG2002 processor.
 The W version of the board supports 2.4G / 5.8G dual-band WiFi6, which is necessary for wireless communication.

-You can flash the SD card with [metaball.img]() using [balena Etcher](https://www.balena.io/etcher/).
+You can flash the SD card with [metaball.img]() using [balenaEtcher](https://www.balena.io/etcher/).
 After flashing, insert the SD card into the controller board and connect the board to your computer via USB Type-C cable.
 You can find the IP address of the board by running the following command:

 ```bash
 arp -a